-No Support steps Description of activities Responsibility 1 1 Identify public bodies needing support • There following are inputs into the draft list of public bodies to be supported: The general list of public bodies that need reporting support The list of municipalities falling into the special dispensation that need focussed packaged technical support Together with public bodies identified as needing specific support from an analysis of the draft project lists Requests for technical support.
-EPWP unit (Infrastructure , E&C and social Sector Managers) 2 Prioritise/ Target key Public Bodies The Department of Public Works and Infrastructure will apply a prioritisation criteria and identify priority public bodies, in addition to those categorised within the special dispensation DECIS SION POINT Point at which who will be supported is decided 3 Structure the Engagement with the Public Body The Department of Public Works and Infrastructure will coordinate with DCOG, and SALGA in terms of the public bodies to be prioritised to agree on an approach to the engagement and support and initiating engagements with prioritised public bodies EPWP unit (Infrastructure , E&C and Social Sector 4 Agree on the required Technical Support The agreed areas, basis, roles and responsibilities, management of the agreed technical support must be written up as either a Technical Support Protocol or an addendum to the Grant Agreement Managers) DECIS SION POINT Point at which the type of support is to be provided is decided 5 EPWP unit (Infrastructure , E&C and 6 Manage the performance of the Technical Support The Department of Public Works and Infrastructure will regularly report to stakeholders (DPW executive, public body executive, sector structures, NT) on the support directed at these specific public bodies, the progress and the results of engagements and support. social Sector Managers)
+No Support steps Description of activities Responsibility 1 Identify public bodies needing support There following are inputs into the draft list of public bodies to be supported: The general list of public bodies that need reporting support The list of municipalities falling into the special dispensation that need focussed packaged technical support Together with public bodies identified as needing specific support from an analysis of the draft project lists Requests for technical support.
+EPWP unit (Infrastructure , E&C and social Sector Managers) 2 Prioritise/ Target key Public Bodies The Department of Public Works and Infrastructure will apply a prioritisation criteria and identify priority public bodies, in addition to those categorised within the special dispensation DECIS SION POINT Point at which who will be supported is decided 3 Structure the Engagement with the Public Body The Department of Public Works and Infrastructure will coordinate with DCOG, and SALGA in terms of the public bodies to be prioritised to agree on an approach to the engagement and support and initiating engagements with prioritised public bodies EPWP unit (Infrastructure , E&C and Social Sector 4 Agree on the required Technical Support The agreed areas, basis, roles and responsibilities, management of the agreed technical support must be written up as either a Technical Support Protocol or an addendum to the Grant Agreement Managers) DECIS SION POINT Point at which the type of support is to be provided is decided 5 Deploy Technical Support Team to the Public Body The Department of Public Works and Infrastructure will arrange in terms of its technical support team and the agreed support, who will be deployed, in what areas and for what period EPWP unit (Infrastructure , E&C and 6 Manage the performance of the Technical Support The Department of Public Works and Infrastructure will regularly report to stakeholders (DPWI executive, public body executive, sector structures, NT) on the support directed at these specific public bodies, the progress and the results of engagements and support. social Sector Managers)

-3.6.3.
-Type of Technical Support provided
+Type of Technical Support provided 3.6.3.